 Cacaosuyo, one of the best chocolate brands in Peru, has won several international chocolate awards.
 Like many of the other chocolate brands in Peru, its bean-to-bar techniques are immaculate, and anyone that loves quality will certainly fall in love.

 If you want a unique Peru souvenir, then check out Toro de Pucara (sometimes called Torito de Pucará), an iconic ceramic figure that originated from the Pucara region of Peru near Puno.

 The Toro de Pucara is often used in ceremonies and rituals as indigenous people believe that they bring prosperous harvest, protection, fertility, and happiness.
 They are especially popular as gifts for weddings.

-If you visit the Andean towns of Peru, you will often see a pair of the bull figurines on the rooftops of houses.
+If you visit the Andean towns of Peru, you will often see a pair of bull figurines on the rooftops of houses.
 It is said that the pair of bulls will bring good luck and protection to the household.

 8. Inca Cross

 The Inca Cross (also known as the Chakana or the Andean Cross) is one of the most meaningful trinkets to the indigenous Quechua people.
 On the surface, it looks like a plain necklace with random colors.
 However, under the surface, the Inca Cross is the foundation of the Inca Empire and an important symbol.
 It represents the dynamic of the universe and the life within it.

 The cross is separated into 4 quadrants with 3 steps each, creating a unique geometric shape.
 Each quadrant and square represent something different, so altogether 12 principles make up the key to Inca life.
 The center of the cross is hollow and is said to represent Cusco, the heart of the Inca Empire.

 The first quadrant is believed to represent the tiers of the world:

 - Uqhu Pacha – Death and the Underworld